 Only those data sets collected during operation of the plant shall be used as a basis for determining the campaign-specific project emissions.
 Most plants have one or more trip point values, normally defined by the manufacturer and specified in the plant's operating manuals.
-At Köping S3, the plant's operational status can be determined by whether or not NH3 is still flowing into the AOR.
+At Köping S2, the plant's operational status can be determined by whether or not NH3 is still flowing into the AOR.
 When the ammonia valve status signal indicates that the plant's ammonia valve is closed, the plant is considered to be off-line.
 In addition, trip point values for oxidation temperature and ammonia to air flow ratio have been defined and these parameters will be used for the purposes of a plausibility check.
-The trip point range for the ammonia oxidation temperature is 840°C (min) to 927°C (max), while the maximum ammonia to air ratio is 11.5%.
-If one of these parameters is outside the range specified by the trip point values, even if the NH3 value is still open, the plant should automatically shut down.
+The trip point range for the ammonia oxidation temperature is 780°C (min) to 900°C (max), while the maximum ammonia to air ratio is 13.1%.
+If one of these parameters is outside the range specified by the trip point values, the plant should automatically shut down by closing the ammonia valve.
+Even if the trip point parameters are exceeded in only one of the six burners, all six burners should automatically shut down.

 Consequently, any NCSG and VSG data sets that were recorded at times when plant was shut down are automatically excluded from the derivation of EF_n .
 The number of operating hours (OH_n) will be reduced accordingly.
-NAP will not be adjusted - all NAP measured will be used in the calculation of EF{BL} and EF_n .
+NAP will not be adjusted, all NAP measured will be used in the calculation of EF{BL} and EF_n .